Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 - For general information about creating and editing blog posts, visit Blogging with Squarespace.

-- In either grid or stacked format, clicking a post opens the individual post at its own URL.
+- In either grid or list format, clicking a post opens the individual post at its own URL.

 - Each template has more style settings that affect how the Blog Page looks.
 For example, Brine supports a page banner and page header.
 For more information, see the guide for your template.